ori-sky/polar-space/_posts/2019-08-04-01-udp-multiplayer.md

 With a unique object ID, that's __35__ bytes.
 For 500 objects, that's 16.11 KiB.
 Across one second, that's 161.13 KiB/s.

 As you can see, even in the worst case scenario, the bandwidth usage of the action protocol is just 46.8% of that of the state protocol, and in the best case it goes down to a mere 23.7%.
 However, there are countless way of optimizing this further.
 For example, instead of sending a whole packet per object, we can just consolidate them into the one packet, specifying an object count _o_ and then including _o_ sets of action data in the packet.
-Another one—if there are no actions to send, don't send anything at all.
+Another one— if there are no actions to send, don't send anything at all.

 # Conclusion